 - It’s tempting to roll the weight of your body to one side or the other.
 But in many standing poses, your safest bet is to make contact with the ground using the entire sole of your foot.

 - Keep your feet active in standing poses by consciously pressing your feet down into the ground.

-- In standing poses, it’s tempting to lock-out (hyperextend) your knee joints.
-But in many standing poses, you want to keep your knees slightly bent when they are supporting bodyweight.
+- In standing poses, it’s tempting to lock out (hyperextend) your knee joints.
+But in many standing poses, you want to keep your knees slightly bent while supporting body weight.